Would you quit your job to teach TEFL (teaching English) abroad in your 30s? My Experience...

 I needed to meet people, so made a point to be sociable and get out as much as possible, as the local community is key to settling in a new country.
 This strategy is actually what saved me, as locals and ex-pats were only too happy to help out.
 They pointed me in the direction of schools, websites for recruiting and even gave me advice on the local culture and what not to do in interviews.
 This was invaluable and to my surprise, after only two weeks I had three job offers.

 It turned out that schools like people to be in the country already, as they can be more certain that interviewees will actually turn up for the job (apparently many like the idea, but then cancel at the last minute).
 So, my maddened rush to teach TEFL abroad paid off.
-The following year had plenty of ups and downs, some of which I mentioned in a previous hub "How much for that dream life?", but overall my life is now far more interesting and fun than it had ever been before.
+The following year had plenty of ups and downs, some of which I mentioned previously in hubs, but overall my life is now far more interesting and fun than it had ever been before.
 I plan to continue teaching English,, as it actually turned out to be more rewarding (and challenging) than any other jobs I have experienced.

 So if you are tempted, take a look at what is on offer, often the packages are VERY rewarding and are combined with some great job satisfaction.